Collinsville High School, Collinsville IL 62025

 At the time I was a poor college kid, I worked a limited part time job, I had a serious girlfriend who took up a lot of my time, and I was in a hard major (Chemistry and Math).
 Like many college kids, I got my first credit cards in college.
 I took a cash advance and instead of buying stereo equipment and other cool toys like other kids I knew, I opened up a brokerage account and placed the money there.

-I bought my first stock, some Canadian gold stock, at 50 cents, and 2 weeks later it had jumped to $5.
+I bought my first stock, some Canadian gold stock, I think Fairmile gold was the name, at 50 cents, and 2 weeks later it had jumped to $5.
 I was ecstatic!
-I called everyone I knew, friends/family, told them about my new found wealth etc. My uncle at the time, who was the Treasurer of McDonnell Douglas (now Boeing), told me that I should sell it, place the money in the bank, and take my then girl friend to a very nice dinner, of course I didn’t take his advice.
+I called everyone I knew, friends/family, told them about my new found wealth etc. My uncle at the time, who was the Treasurer of McDonnell Douglas (now Boeing and he’s since retired), advised me to sell it, place the money in the bank, and take my then girl friend to a very nice dinner, of course I didn’t take his advice.

-The stock came all the way back down, and I ended up selling it around 30 cents, for a loss.
-At the time the tech bubble was in its infancy in the mid 90’s, had a simply just placed my money in MSFT or INTL or CSCO or the many tech stocks at the time, I would have had a nice and easy gain!
+The stock came all the way back down, and I ended up selling it around 30 cents, for a loss when I had been up 10 fold at one point!
 I did this repeatedly with several stocks.
+Also at the time the tech bubble was in its infancy in the mid 90’s, had I simply just placed my money in MSFT or INTC or CSCO or the many tech stocks at the time, I would have had a very nice and easy gain that I could have simply held without much monitoring and focused more on my studies!

-I graduated in 1997, and like many college kids, I had student loads and I had credit card debt and was broke.
+I graduated in 1997, and like many college kids, I had student loans, credit card debt and was broke.
 After graduation I soon got a job as a Chemist at Monsanto’s World headquarters in St Louis in one of their research labs.
-Monsanto had the best of everything, including fast computers and high speed internet.
+The job sounds impressive however I was a contract or temp employee, and thus it was not a permanent position and the pay was not much.
+However this was a great opportunity and Monsanto had the best of everything, including fast computers and high speed internet.
 I had my own desk and computer and in between running experiments in the lab, I would get on my computer and read up on stocks.

 This is when I first started learning about technical analysis, how to read charts and how I could decipher mass human emotion just from looking at the charts, drawing trendlines, patterns, indicators.
 This concept really intrigued me, that I could look at a chart and then make a good educated guess at what the stock was likely to do in the future, as well as to identify key support/resistance areas (ideal areas to buy or sell).
 It was sort of like magic in a way, it was also much more interesting to me than fundamental analysis where you pour over pages of earnings and analyst reports.